 Narcolepsy causes excessive sleepiness, hallucinations, sleep paralysis, and vivid nightmares.
 It affects men and women equally, with symptoms typically beginning in early childhood or adolescence.
-200,000 Americans are living with narcolepsy and 3 million people worldwide.
+According to the National Institute of Neurological Disorders and Stroke, about 200,000 people in the U.S. have narcolepsy.
 In understanding narcolepsy you can find a way to continue doing what you love and live a full, healthy, happy life.

 Narcolepsy is a condition that causes excessive sleepiness, sleep paralysis, and hallucinations